heiner/heiner.github.com/_posts/2026-06-18-some-specific-integrals.md

 operator were too complicated for me to do enough analysis on.

-I will still describe some of the math I learned since I found it interesting and to shows why Hankel operators looked tempting for this problem.
+I will still describe some of the math I learned since I found it interesting and to show why Hankel operators looked tempting for this problem.
 The actual solution for $$S_n$$ (in the final section below) turned out to be more elementary.